 Communication – when and how

-I’ve always said that Assistants must communicate regularly with their Executive, and this has to be face to face.
+I’ve always said that Assistants must communicate regularly with their Executive, which has to be face to face.

 Assistants also have to know when best to communicate with their manager and which communication channels to use.
 Assistants are not mind readers, and the best way to get answers to these questions is to ask the manager.